ccloc

 Type: string

 Filter applied to the raw waveforms.
-Make sure to define a noise window that is large enough to avoid unwanted filter effects at the beginning of the signal.
+Make sure to define a margin by procMargin per event profile which is large enough to compensate for all filter artefacts before the beginning of the noise and signal windows.

 This parameter can be overwritten in a processing profile.